spaze/phpstan-disallowed-calls/README.md

 ### Allow with specified parameters only

-You can also narrow down the allowed items when called with some parameters (doesn't apply to constants for obvious reasons).
+You can also narrow down the allowed items when called with some parameters (applies only to disallowed method, static & function calls, for obvious reasons).
 For example, you want to disallow calling `print_r()` but want to allow `print_r(..., true)`.
 This can be done with optional `allowParamsInAllowed` or `allowParamsAnywhere` configuration keys:

 ```neon